Andrew Pike: Filmography

-Betelnut Bisnis (Co-producer with Chris Owen) in 2006.
+Betelnut Bisnis (co-producer with Chris Owen) in 2006.
 This documentary, directed by Chris Owen, explores the life of a family in the Highlands of Papua New Guinea, who make a precarious living by trading in betelnut, one of the world's most widely used narcotics.
-The film presents us with a vivid portrait of present-day Papua New Guinea – the day-to-day realities of life for "grass roots" citizens.

-Across The Plateau (Co-producer with his daughter, Harriet Pike) in 2007.
+Across The Plateau (co-producer with his daughter, Harriet Pike) in 2007.
 This documentary, directed by Paul Liu and Zhang Zeming, is a bicycle story from China, about a group of friends in southern China who share cycling treks of epic scale.
-Their adventures are an expression of their sense of personal freedom in the new China, after a lifetime of political turmoil and personal struggle.
-The film was post-produced at Ronin's Canberra office.
-Eight international film festivals officially selected the film.

-The Chifleys of Busby Street (Director)' in 2008.
-This feature-length documentary, made with historian Dr Robin McLachlan, is a portrait of Australia's popular Prime Minister Ben Chifley, and his wife Elizabeth, and the memory of them kept alive in their home-town of Bathurst.
+The Chifleys of Busby Street (director) in 2008.
+This feature-length documentary, made with historian Robin McLachlan, is a portrait of Australian Prime Minister Ben Chifley, and his wife Elizabeth.

-Electric Shadows: The Story of a Cinema (Co-producer with Harriet Pike) in 2009.
+Electric Shadows: The Story of a Cinema (co-producer with Harriet Pike) in 2009.
 This documentary looks at the history of the Electric Shadows cinema, and considers its emergence as something of an icon in the Canberra cultural scene.

-Emily in Japan (Director) in 2009.
+Emily in Japan (director) in 2009.
 This documentary explores the behind-the-scenes story of a major exhibition of paintings by the Indigenous artist Emily Kame Kngwarreye which toured Japan attracting record crowds.
 The film was broadcast by ABC TV.

-Into the Shadows (Consulting Producer) in 2009.
+Into the Shadows (consulting producer) in 2009.
 A feature-length documentary, directed by Andrew Scarano and Phil Hignett, about Australian cinema history, released nationally in cinemas by Ronin Films, and broadcast by ABC TV.

-How To Run A School Concert (Director & producer) in 2010.
+How To Run A School Concert (director and producer) in 2010.
 A short documentary telling the story behind a huge interactive concert for school children and the community, surveying international song through the ages.
-It was presented by the Music Education Program of the School of Music, Australian National University in Canberra.

-Message from Mungo (Co-directed with Ann McGrath) in 2014.
+Message from Mungo (co-directed with Ann McGrath) in 2014.
 This feature-length film explores the relationship between archeologists and Indigenous communities at Lake Mungo in the south-west of New South Wales, one of the world's richest archaeological sites.
-The film won a media award from the United Nations Association of Australia, and has been invited to screen at many festivals.
+The film won a UNAA Media Award from the United Nations Association of Australia, and was invited to screen at many festivals.

-Awards & Positions

-1986: The Australian Film institute's Byron Kennedy Award for contributions to the film industry.

-1992: A special award by the Australian Film Critics' Circle for contributions to the film industry.